Colin White (ice hockey, born 1997)

-Colin Andrew White (born January 30, 1997) is an American professional ice hockey center who is currently playing for the Florida Panthers of the National Hockey League (NHL).
-He was originally selected by the Ottawa Senators in the first round, 21st overall, in the 2015 NHL Entry Draft.
+Colin Andrew White (born January 30, 1997) is an American professional ice hockey center for the San Jose Barracuda of the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
+He was selected in the first round, 21st overall, by the Ottawa Senators in the 2015 NHL entry draft.
+White has also previously played for the Florida Panthers, Pittsburgh Penguins, and Montreal Canadiens.

 Early life

 White was born on January 30, 1997, in Hanover, Massachusetts to parents Mark and Christine.
 His father played collegiate football and track and field at Georgia Tech while his mother played tennis at Florida State University.
 He began ice skating after his sister had her eighth birthday party at an ice rink.
 Growing up, he rooted for the Pittsburgh Penguins and his favorite player was Mario Lemieux.